-In Ghana, children are involved in the worst forms of child labor, including gold mining, fishing, and cocoa harvesting.
-Because of poverty, ignorance and child labor, hundreds of kids do not go to school or drop out of school every year.
-We are helping to change this by providing support for local schools, scholarships, school supplies, uniforms etc. We also provide microfinance loans to boost family income so families are less inclined to engage their kids in child labor.
+In Ghana, children are involved in the worst forms of child labor.
+This includes gold mining, fishing, and cocoa harvesting.
+Because of poverty, ignorance, and child labor, hundreds of kids do NOT go to school.
+Tragically, many of them drop out of school every year.
+We are helping to change this by providing scholarships, school supplies, school meals, and uniforms.
+Computer training is helping to provide the kids with the needed competence for a digitally-connected world.

-According to the Department of Labor, one in four children ages 5-14 in Ghana are employed.
-In artisanal mining, the kids are exposed to hard labor conditions and mercury poisoning.
-Some of these kids are breadwinners for their families and their earnings help pay for their school-related costs.
-No child should have to expose themselves to hazardous mining conditions or be involved in hard child labor because their parents are not able to send them to school.
+According to the Department of Labor, 25% of children aged 5-14 in Ghana are not going to school or working full time.
+Some of them are breadwinners for their families.
+They are exposed to hard labor conditions and mercury poisoning.
+For school-goers, the earnings from part-time employment help pay for their school-related costs.
+No child should have to expose themselves to hazardous mining conditions or be involved in hard child labor!
+They deserve better.

-By easing the financial burden of tuition and school supplies, children will be able to pursue their education and break free from the vicious cycle of poverty.
-Having the supports necessary will enable a student to be successful in school.
-Successful students are less likely to drop out in order to earn income for their family.
-Educated kids will have access to greater opportunities and be better positioned to contribute to the community and national development.
+By easing the financial burden of tuition and school supplies, children will be able to pursue their education.
+Empowered and educated, they will have the needed skills to break free from the vicious cycle of poverty.
+Educated kids will have access to greater opportunities.
+They will be better positioned to contribute to the community and national development.

 Ghana Child Labor ~ Bureau Of International Labor

 Child Labor and Slavery in the Chocolate Industry